mighdoll/wgsl-linker/packages/mini-parse/Parsing-README.md

 const p = preParse(blockComments, mainParser);
 ```

-Mulitple preparsers can be attached.
+Multiple preparsers can be attached.
 Preparsing can also be temporarily disabled
 in the grammar, e.g. to disable comment skipping inside quotes.

 Save preparsing for special situations.